jezhiggins/rillet.js/README.md

 ### Terminal methods
-A terminal method drains the pipeline producing some, possible a null, result.
+A terminal method drains the range producing a single result.

-* `Range.prototype.reduce(fn, [initial])` applies `fn` against an accumulator and each element in the sequence, to reduce to a single value.
+* `Range.prototype.reduce(bifn, [initial])` applies `fn` against an accumulator and each element in the sequence, to reduce to a single value.
 The optional `initial` is used as the first argument to the first call of `fn`.
 If no `initial` is given, the first element in the sequence is used.
 Calling reduce on an empty sequence without an initial value will throw

+Strictly speaking, reduce is all you need.
+However, for readability and expressiveness, rillet.js provides a number of methods implementing common terminal operations

-* `Range.prototype.forEach(fn)` applies `fn` to each item in the sequence
+* `Range.prototype.forEach(fn)` applies `fn` to each item in the sequence.
+Returns undefined
 * `Range.prototype.count` returns the count of items in the sequence
 * `Range.prototype.first()` returns the first value in the sequence, or throws if the sequence is empty
 * `Range.prototype.firstOrDefault(defaultValue)` returns the first value in the sequence, or the defaultValue if the sequence is empty